Frequently asked questions

 Vectra DA test reports are available via fax or mail, or through the VectraView portal, based on your preference.
-Results are available approximately 7 to 10 business days after the specimen is received at Crescendo.
+Results are available within approximately 5-7 calendar days from shipping of the specimen to Crescendo Bioscience.
+However, results may be available as soon as 72 hours from shipping date.
 The report provides the Vectra DA score and score history, which can be used to enhance patient counseling.

 What are the benefits of using the VectraView online portal?